flamelily-bluescsi/bluescsi/uk.md

 layout: default
 note: true
 ---
-&#9940; PLEASE DON'T PURCHASE (any BlueSCSI Desktop V2) IF YOU CANNOT WAIT AT LEAST 2 WEEKS FOR DISPATCH.
+&#9940; PLEASE DON'T PURCHASE (any BlueSCSI Desktop or DB25 V2) IF YOU CANNOT WAIT AT LEAST 2 WEEKS FOR DISPATCH.
 Apologies, but Chinese New Year has not helped.
-DB25 V2, Powerbook V2 and all V1 are still available and IN Stock &#9940;
+Powerbook V2 and all V1 are still available and IN Stock &#9940;

 {% include region.md %}